S-BORM: Reliability-based optimization of general systems using buffered optimization and reliability method: Conclusions

 This study proposes an efficient algorithm for reliability-based optimization (RBO), particularly for general system events that are represented as a link-set of cut-sets.
 To handle such general systems, we evaluate system reliability by realizations of random variables (i.e., samples or data points) instead of analytical calculation that requires problem-specific formulas.
 This can be done by employing the buffered optimization and reliability method (BORM) that replaces the conventional failure probability by the buffered failure probability.
 We call it the {\it S-BORM} algorithm.

-The S-BORM algorithm efficiently solves RBO problems of general systems by leveraging three ideas.
-First, it linearizes the limit-state functions at a current solution and iteratively solves a resulting subproblem until solutions converge.
-Second, such linearlization enables us to derive a DC decomposition of RBO problems and thereby, employ a proximal bundle method for optimization.
-Third, the algorithm makes use of an active-set strategy, whereby it can consider only a small subset of samples that are within or close enough to failure domains.
+The S-BORM algorithm efficiently solves RBO problems of general systems by leveraging four ideas.
+First, a reliability constraint is penalized and moved to the objective function.
+Second, limit-state functions are linearized adaptively at a current solution.
+Third, the modified objective function is reformulated as a difference-of-convex function so that its optimization can be solved by a difference-of-convex bundle method.
+Fourth, an active-set strategy is employed, which enables us to consider only a small subset of samples that are within or close enough to failure domains.
 We do not assume convexity either for cost function or for limit-state functions.
 This makes the S-BORM algorithm applicable for a wide class of systems.
-Although such minimal assumptions make it difficult (if not impossible) to theoretically guarantee global optimality and convergence, we provide justifications of the proposed approach and empirical demonstrations through numerical examples.
-Examples include complex and large-scale systems such as a truss structure system with 108 failure modes and an electrical system undergoing reliability growth.
-Moreover, extensive parametric investigations show that the algorithm remains insensitive to algorithm parameter values and magnitude of target failure probability, which further proves its applicability.
+Although such minimal assumptions make it difficult (if not impossible) to theoretically guarantee global optimality and convergence, we provide justifications of the proposed approach and empirical demonstrations by presenting newly designed numerical examples.
+Examples include complex and large-scale systems such as a truss structure system with 108 failure modes and an electrical system combined with reliability growth models.
+We show that the S-BORM algorithm provides a handy means to solve these complex problems.
+Moreover, extensive parametric investigations show that the algorithm remains insensitive to algorithm parameter values and magnitude of target failure probability.

 Utilizing realizations of random variables greatly facilitates general applications as it eliminates the need for problem-specific derivations and enables non-parametric analysis.
 By leveraging such advantages, we develop a Matlab-based tool, which is available at \url{https://github.com/jieunbyun/sborm}.
 To run the algorithm, users only need to provide general information, i.e., cost functions and limit-state functions (including their gradients) and realizations of random variables.
-Meanwhile, this indicates a distinct potential of the BORM for further development of general software tools of reliability-based optimization.
+Meanwhile, this underlines a distinct potential of the BORM for further development of general software tools of reliability-based optimization.
 This is advantageous considering barriers of implementing RBO algorithms, which often require a high level of knowledge and engineering.
 Promising topics for being combined with such data-driven optimization include surrogate models, real-time data, and sequential decision-making.